MileHacker Logo

 • Requirements: International Driving Permit (IDP) alongside home license.

 • Rental: Available in Cochabamba.
-A 4x4 vehicle is something to think about for rural roads.
+A 4x4 vehicle is a consideration for rural roads.
 DiscoverCars.com.

 • Road Conditions: Vary; main arteries mostly paved, but potholes and unpaved sections exist.